Frequently Asked Questions

 Each supervision session is 50 minutes.
 A concessionary rate of £70 is offered to those in training.

-I have a limited number of low-cost therapy slots for people experiencing financial hardship.
+I have a limited number of low-cost therapy slots for people experiencing financial hardship for which there is usually a waitlist.
 Please contact me to discuss this further.

 Is online therapy for me?